antiface/Refmats/Refcards/README.md

 * sampled feature - which links the sampling artefact with the real-world feature of interest
 * related observation
 * related sampling feature - linking sampling features into complexes

+DEFINITIONS:
+* The Refcard is similar to a Quickref or Reference Card, as well as a Card from a Library Card Catalog and a Spec sheet or Datasheet.
+* The Refcard is meant to be a "quick reference".